koenvdheuvel/yahoo-auction-alert-discord-bot/README.md

 ## Contact

 If you encounter any issues or have questions, please open an issue on this GitHub repository.
 We will try our best to assist you.

-This readme was written (mostly) by ChatGPT because I'm lazy.